 Also, in this same meeting, President Fain was reporting that during the Stand-Up Strike, the UAW was effective in part because he was able to work departments together in a way that the UAW had not done previously.
 I am not sure the nuts and bolts of how this was done, but it likely did involve some more administrative effort.

 According to the IEB meeting minutes of June 6, 2023, the all-in costs, including benefits, for 4.74 representatives on staff costs about $1M per year (approximately $211,000 per rep).
 That was before the staff council got a new contract with a significant raise.
-So it is likely somewhere around 4.5 representatives per $1M now.
+So it is likely somewhere around 4.5 representatives (or less) per $1M or less now.
 Of course, higher positions are going to cost more, too.

 These data should be interpreted with caution.
 If someone was an Administrative Assistant, and got promoted to Top Administrative Assistant mid-year, they would show up in the Top Administrative Assistant category, but not Administrative Assistant.
 Their salary would probably be a bit lower than the other Top Administrative Assistants.